Nevada-Bioinformatics-Center/EPSCoR-Microbiome-Pathway/README.md

 > [!NOTE]
 > If you are new to Nextflow, please refer to the [this page](https://nextflow.io/docs/latest/install.html) on how to set-up Nextflow.
-> We have tested the pipeline on the above mentioned datasets.
-Please, download the datasets or choose your own dataset.

 ## Usage

 ### Basic Usage

-1. Run the command below to execute the pipeline.
+1. Run the command below to execute the pipeline:

   ```bash
 nextflow main.nf \\